Domestic Case Example

 In April 2017, the Forestry Agency selected Nagato City was selected as a region to turn forestry and timber industry to a growth industry by the Forestry Agency and has worked toward that goal.
 The Nagato City launched a committee to promote turning forestry and timber industry to a growth industry with various subcommittees to conduct repeated assessments through local representatives and experts toward revitalization of forestry.
 As a result, Nagato City and other local relevant bodies took the lead in establishing Refore Nagato in July 2020 as a general incorporated association to handle local forest management.

-In 2021, the Company conducted on-site proof of concept, surveys, and proposals to support the establishment of an intra-regional supply chain for locally produced timber, expanding material production, and insuring demand for lumber.
+In 2022, we conducted on-site proof of concept, surveys, and proposals to support the establishment of an intra-regional supply chain for locally produced wood, on expanding material production, and insuring demand for lumber through the use of smart technology and other means.

 Partnership Agreement Overview